Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 ## Notes

-_This repository is provided "as is," and there are no guarantees or warranties associated with the code.
+_This repository is provided "as is," and no guarantees or warranties are associated with the code.
 Users are advised to exercise caution and thoroughly review the scripts before using them.
 The repository is actively maintained, and updates may be available to enhance or improve the scripts._